-(Spring) 9031 Grades 10, 11, 12
+9031 (Spring) Grades 10, 11, 12

-⊕ Suggested Pairing - Principles of Accounting

-May serve as a third Math credit required for graduation when paired with Principles of Accounting.
+- Suggested Pairing Principles of Accounting - ▶ May serve as a third Math credit required for graduation.when paired with Principles of Accounting.

+NEW 1/2 year course!
 This course is based on the fundamentals of Accounting with emphasis on merchandising businesses organized as corporation.
-This course will give students a strong foundation in advanced accounting theory and procedures including an indepth approach to preparing income statements and balance sheets along with recording of complex business transactions related to publicly held corporations.
+This course will give students a strong foundation in advanced accounting theory and procedures including an in-depth approach to preparing income statements and balance sheets along with recording of complex business transactions related to publicly held corporations.
 Students will continue using computer software applications that can be used to expedite the accounting process.
 This course is highly recommended for students who are considering any business or accounting major in college.